yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---basic-components.markdown

 #### Processing Unit configured with embedded space and embedded services

-A deployable, independent, scalable unit, which is the building block of [Space-Based Architecture|Terminology - Space-Based Architecture].
+A deployable, independent, scalable unit, which is the building block of depanlinkSpace-Based Architecturetengahlink./terminology---space-based-architecture.htmlbelakanglink.
 Client application (which can also be other processing units) write objects to the space, and the procesing unit which contains this space consumes these objects or is notified about them and triggeres a related services.

 {% endcolumn %}